A Time to be Bold: Engaging Volunteers in a Shifting Environment

 As Minnesota moves to a “new normal” for nonprofits and governmental organizations, the Minnesota Association for Volunteer Administration (MAVA) conducted a follow-up study to our 2009 and 2010 reports on the status of volunteerism and volunteer programs during changing economic times.
 In early 2013, 320 leaders of volunteers and nonprofit managers across the state responded to a survey.
 Several themes emerged in the findings:

-For previous reports on the Status of Minnesota's Volunteer Programs in a Shifting Environment
+2011 and 2009 Reports on the Status of Minnesota Volunteer Programs in a Shifting Environment

 Click here for 2009 survey results.